ocean-tracking-network/node-manager-training/_episodes/07_deploy_metadata.md

 - Are all the deployments within the Bounding Box of the project.
 If the bounding box needs to be expanded to include the stations, you can use the `Square Draw Tool` to re-draw the bounding box until you are happy with it.
 Once all stations are drawn inside the bounding box, press the `Adjust Bounding Box` button to save the results.
 - Are there possible gaps in the metadata, based on previously-loaded `detections` files?

-The notebook will indicate the sheet had passed quality control by adding a **green checkmark** beside each section.
+The notebook will indicate the sheet had passed quality control by adding a ✔️**green checkmark** beside each section.
 There should also be an interactive plot generated, summarizing the instruments deployed over time for you to explore, and a map of the deployments.

 Using the map, please confirm the following:
 1. the instrument deployment locations are in the part of the world expected based on the project abstract.
 Ex: lat/long have correct +/- signs